Viettranni/Viettranni/README.md

-- 👋 Hello World, I'm Viet Tran
+👋 Hello World!

+I'm Viet Tran, an enthusiastic Information and Technology student at Metropolia, specializing in Software Engineering.

 <!---
 Viettranni/Viettranni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.